ekarak/knx/README-API.md

 // send a Read request to get the current state of 1/0/1 group address
 // dont forget to register a GroupValue_Response handler! connection.read("1/0/1");
+// you can also pass a callback to capture the response sent by src connection.read("1/0/1", (src, responsevalue) => { ... });
-// or, the opposite: send a Response telegram to an incoming GroupValue_Read request connection.response("2/1/0", 22.5, "DPT9.001");)
+// you can send a Response telegram to an incoming GroupValue_Read request connection.response("2/1/0", 22.5, "DPT9.001");)
 //
 ```